 - Off course, it still depends on the final itinerary you are about to do, the activities you’d dwell and shopping escapade!

-- AS for my end, if you’d follow my same itinerary below I actually spent Php 28,000 all-in for my 1 week Bali trip (*this includes my shopping and food escapade – that is definitely dependent on your liking, plus my villa choices and hotel accom.
-I was very particular with as well.
+- AS for my end, if you’d follow my same itinerary below I actually spent Php 28,000 all-in for my 1 week Bali trip (*this includes my shopping and food escapade – that is definitely dependent on your liking, plus my villa choices and hotel accommodation that I was very particular with.

 - English was widely used but there are still some barriers, anyhow it was easy to do sign languages as well hahaha!
 So it was smooth sailing